Woman found dead with hands bound inside apartment

-BUSHWICK, Brooklyn (WABC) --A woman was found dead with her hands bound inside her apartment in Brooklyn.
+BUSHWICK, Brooklyn (WABC) --Police are continuing to investigate after a woman was found dead with her hands bound inside her Brooklyn apartment on Friday night.

-The gruesome discovery was made Friday evening on the fifth floor of the apartment at 140 Moore Street in Bushwick.
+The apartment door on the 5th floor of the Bushwick Houses on Moore Street were padlocked by police - now it is the scene of a gruesome crime.

+Police say the resident, Ana Devalle, 62, was found dead inside her apartment with her hands bound and multiple gunshot wounds to her head.

 ----------